UiL-OTS-labs/jspsych-uil-template-docs/README.md

 # From template to your own online experiment

 ## Prerequisites and scope limitation
-This documentation is primarily aimed at people _affiliated with the UiL OTS labs_ (Utrecht University: Linguistics students and researchers).
+This documentation is primarily aimed at people _affiliated with the ILS labs_ (Utrecht University: Linguistics students and researchers).
 The infrastructure and support for doing online experiments will be _only availble for those people_.

 - People _affiliated with our lab_ can use the information [from our lab webiste](https://uilots-labs.wp.hum.uu.nl/experiments/overview/) and expand the "Online experiments using jsPsych" section for details.
 Please [follow this how-to](https://uilots-labs.wp.hum.uu.nl/how-to/online-experimenting/).